I grant thou wert not married to my Muse,

 Was it the proud full sail of his great verse,

-In this, the last of the 9 rival poet sonnets, the Poet draws a line between
+In this, the last of the 9 'Alien' Poet sonnets, the Poet draws a line between

-his verse and that of a lesser poet.
-By associating the youth with the rival
+his verse and that of a lesser Poet.
+By associating the youth with the lesser Poet

 (they are both identified with the number 9), the sonnet suggests the youth

-will remain like a rival or lesser poet unless he heeds the Poet’s more mature
+will remain like an alien or lesser Poet unless he heeds the Poet’s more mature

 understanding (his ‘ripe thoughts’).
 As the object of opposing expectations,